Height: To about 20 feet, often a sprawling shrub

 Fall Foliage: Fairly attractive yellow to red

 Typical Habitat: A variety of forests; typically grows as an understory species; quite abundant in some areas

-The Painted Buckeye: Trees That Produce Toxic Nuts
+The Painted Buckeye: A Tree With Toxic Nuts

 Buckeyes are nut-producing trees and shrubs, which often become quite numerous in the forest understory.
 But while they produce large nuts that should ostensibly serve as an important food source for local wildlife, these nuts are toxic to most animals – including humans and livestock.